Perezented/ConwaysGameOfLife/README.md

 On this version, the grid is 50x50 to begin with.
 The walls act as dead cells.

 -   There are Play and Pause buttons, as well as speed buttons that increment or decrement .2 of a second per generation.
 -   If you wish to clear the field and draw your own figures on the grid, there is a button for that.

-Note that the only time changes can be made is when the game is paused.
+-Note that the only time changes can be made is when the game is paused.
 Clearing the grid pauses the game.

 -   The Random button will make the board randomized with some cells being dead and most being alive.

 ## For developers